0xadada/0xadada.github.io/_posts/2016-11-06-travel-italy-switzerland.md

 </figure>

 Travel is just a big distraction of novelty and the remarkable.
 It's easy to forget everything and be immersed in the distraction.
+In a world where we all become hyperspecialized in our careers, travel lets you multiply your experiences of life, hopefully getting a taste of other possible lives so you can tell yourself what it would've been like.
+Travel becomes the yearly experience people remember, the marker we live by when our lives become banal.

 > Tourism, human circulation considered as consumption, a by-product of the
 > circulation of commodities, is fundamentally nothing more than the leisure